How Encryption At-rest and In-transit Works

 VoIP Providers With Both Types of Encryption

 VoIP services, like other business phone systems, have certain security threats and risks.
-However, companies mitigate risks by choosing a provider offering secure and encrypted services.
+However, companies mitigate risks by choosing a provider offering secure, encrypted services.
 When choosing a provider, select one that provides VoIP and UCaaS security features and encryption.
 Additionally, there are government regulations for handling personal information, like the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 Frequently Asked Questions (FAQs)